MyJobGlasses/Backend-TechTest/README.md

 You have no limitation of time, what we expect is to have a discussion about your choices and your code implementation.

+To share your code, it's your choice again : send us a zip or a GitHub link !

 Good luck !